 I remember my mother used to make achaar at home.
 It was a long process, but the taste of home-made achaar was incomparable to any store-bought pickles.
 While mango pickle was a favorite, I loved green chilies and carrots in the achar the most

-For me, what stands out in the dish other than the pickling spices and the taste of the dish is – stuffed long green chilies.
-Yes, the green chilies are stuffed with pickling spices.
-Adding stuffed green chilies to the chicken curry lends a rich flavor and is too delicious to eat.
+For me, what stands out in the dish other than the pickling spices and the taste of the dish is – the stuffed long green chillies.
+Yes, the green chillies are stuffed with pickling spices.
+Adding stuffed green chillies to the chicken curry lends a rich flavour and is too delicious to eat.

-Pickling spices are a blend of different spices which have a flavor profile of their own.
-All the spices combined, bring out a unique medley of flavors that is very specific to traditional Pakistani pickling.
+Pickling spices (Achari Masala) are a blend of different spices which have a flavour profile of their own.
+All the spices combined, bring out a unique medley of flavours that is very specific to traditional Pakistani pickling.